“A drop of paradise in the middle of the ocean like no other”

 On the most beautiful island in the world you can spend days hiking, climbing and scrambling to incredible vistas.
-When you dive into a secluded pool after hours of adventuring you’ll remember what travelling is all about.
+And, when you finally arrive to that secluded pool after hours of adventuring you’ll remember what travelling is all about.
 Take a tent or a hammock and sleep under the stars using the sounds of nature and the sun as your alarm clock.
-You’ll want to pack some snorkels to immerse yourself in the beautiful underwater world.
+Just make sure to pack some snorkels so you can immerse yourself in the beautiful underwater world.

-I’ll bet your picturing scenes of Leo in The Beach right now, right?
-Well, honestly this is one of the last few places where you may get a glimpse of that.
-Like the movie shows though, tourism comes with serious consequences.
-But, as of yet, this island has not experienced those consequences.
+Unfortunately, like the movie shows, tourism often comes with serious consequences.
+Surprisingly these have not yet hit this island, yet.
 Despite it’s size and blistering amount of natural beauty the island is relatively undiscovered.
 Small fishing communities and seaweed farmers live in harmony on the coastline, catching enough to feed their families and trade in the local market.
-These locals lack greed and financial incentives, living in balance with the island instead of selling it out.
+These locals seem to lack greed and financial incentives, living in balance with the island instead of selling it out.

 Why Are We Keeping It a Secret?

-For many incredible islands like this one the future can seem pretty dark BUT I believe there is a great opportunity to move in the right direction.
+For many incredible islands the future can seem pretty dark BUT I believe there is a great opportunity to move in the right direction.
 Although the forces of finance and capital are trying to claim and exploit every beauty this world has to offer, people are fighting back!

-On the land grassroots groups are working to restore habitats and protect wildlife.
-They also work to promote alternative sustainable livelihoods for local people while providing education.
-Designated bird sanctuaries are helping to maintain critically endangered species and huge tree reforestation programs have taken place – come on eco-warriors!
+On land grassroots groups are working to restore habitats and protect wildlife.
+They’re also promoting sustainable livelihoods for local people while providing education and promoting environmental awareness.
+Designated bird sanctuaries are helping to maintain critically endangered species and huge tree reforestation programs have taken place.